Why Sponsor Oil? | oilshell.org

 R language — A language for statistical computing, including data manipulation, modelling, and visualization.

 ML — ML stands for "meta-language": a language for manipulating languages.
 The ML family of languages includes OCaml and Haskell, and its distinguishing feature is the data model of algebraic data types.
 The domain-specific language ASDL uses this data model.

-CPython — The reference implementation of the Python programming language.
+CPython — The standard implementation of the Python programming language, written in C.

 Python — The popular language that I wrote OSH in.